4-4 point 3-3 invasion double hane

 If Black plays the double hane, Black has to be prepared for this .
 White intends to give up the corner in exchange for a position on the top.
 In an emergency, however, instead of Black may play at a; the likely outcome is that he gives up a bit more territory in the corner in order to maintain his outside wall.

-xela: is usually regarded as a mistake by humans too!
-It gives away a very large corner.
-It's a situational joseki, useful in cases where black has staked everything on making a big moyo at the top so that does more damage to the moyo than it loses in the corner.
+is now almost always regarded as a mistake by AI.
+Previously, it was regarded as a situational joseki, useful in cases where black has staked everything on making a big moyo at the top so that does more damage to the moyo than it loses in the corner.
+But recent analysis seems to indicate that the damage is hardly ever worth giving away a larger corner (see https://lifein19x19.com/viewtopic.php?f=15&t=17352).

 With in place, Black can resist.
 White can live - very small in the corner or belatedly take the other ponnuki starting at a.
 However this is worse than taking the other ponnuki directly.